Chapter 8 Constructions and Idioms

 title = "Collexemes Ranked by Different Metrics")

-The bar plots above show the top 10 collexemes based on four different metrics: obs.freq
+The bar plots above show the top N collexemes based on different metrics.

 Please refer to the assigned readings on how to compute the collostrengths.
 Also, in Stefanowitsch & Gries (2003), please pay special attention to the parts where Stefanowitsch and Gries are arguing for the advantages of the collostrengths based on the Fisher Exact tests over the traditional raw frequency counts.